InflictedPDNK/goodweather/README.md

 # goodweather

+Latest update:
+- Migrated to OkHTTP which fixed mobile data retrieval (seems like Retrofit has issues with cellular connection on certain phone models)
+- Fixed object model type mismatch (OpenWeatherAPI)
+- Fixed crash in details due to call on non-ui thread

+Description

 This is a fully working application where I implemented all the requested tasks plus added some other comfy features.
 I added only few tests as I had no time left.